datagrad/EDA-of-Bank-Telemarketing-Campaign/README.md

 #### Missing Value Treatment

 Missing values could be because of many reasons.
 Whenever a data entry part is left optional, people tend to not share the data which can influence an immediate decision.
 Like a higher salaried person is not very comfortable disclosing their salary in public.

+Few examples:
+Other than clearly visible missing values, there are certain values which is equivalent to missing like:
+* blank strings, "NA", "XX", "999" etc
+* Missing time zone, century etc

 ```mermaid
 graph LR;